A few people have asked me about the backup process I use, so this post covers how I manage my backups. Two things to note:

 - In 2019, I installed a 12TB Synology NAS drive and added it to my backup process, but I'm still following the process outlined below.
 It's just another drive, but it's nice to have it instantly available from any of my laptops at home.

 - There are references below to 200,000 files in my backups and the use of 2-3 TB drives.
 As of 2021, I have nearly 500,000 files in my backups (about 95% photos), and I' using drives in the 5-12TB range.

 To understand why I use the approach that I use for managing backups, consider the scenario where I’m in a location with limited or non-existent internet access (our favorite cabin at Lake of the Woods, say, or on a long flight with no wireless available), and I want to take a look at photos I took at some point in the past.
 This could be because I’m working on a project that requires those photos, because the person sitting next to me asked about a place I’ve traveled to, or just because I feel like it; each of those has happened many times.

 In these sorts of situations, I’d like to be able put my hands on any of my photos pretty quickly.
 A delay of seconds is fine, but any delay of more than a minute is unacceptable to me.
 And … wait until I’m in a location with internet access?
 Or until I’m all the way back home?
 Are you kidding me?
-I haven’t had to do that for years!
+I haven’t had to do that for decades!

 That scenario demonstrates what I’m trying to accomplish.
 And I’m willing to do a few things to make it happen: